xTool D1 Pro 20W Review: Best Desktop Diode Laser?

 If you’ve been a CNCSourced reader then you’ll know how big a fan of the original 10W xTool D1 Pro we were.
 Well, now there’s a superpower 20W version, and we have one.

-We’ve always maintained that if you’re looking for a diode laser under $1,000, go for the xTool D1 Pro, and now with the 20W version, our recommendation is the same.
+We’ve always maintained that if you’re looking for the best diode laser under $1,000, go for the xTool D1 Pro, and now with the 20W version, our recommendation is the same – but this time, you’ll be able to cut tougher materials even quicker!

-xTool D1 Pro 20W Summary: is it worth it?
+Is the xTool D1 Pro 20W worth it?

 The 20W version is a few hundred more dollars, so it’s your personal choice if the extra power is worth it to you: do you want to cut extra-thick wood and acrylic, faster?
 I personally loved it, but I’m impatient :).
 Though if you want the RA2 rotary module as well, it does start to add up, and you’re looking at $1,400.